Southern Evangelical Seminary

-Southern Evangelical Seminary is a Christian college in Matthews, North Carolina, United States.
+Southern Evangelical Seminary is a Christian college and seminary that started in Charlotte, North Carolina in 1992, United States.
+In April of 2025, the schools moved to Rock Hill, SC.

 History

 The seminary was established in 1992 by Norman Geisler and Ross Rhoads.
 The college, Southern Evangelical Bible College (SEBC), was established in 2004.
 SES has also been a member organization of the Evangelical Council for Financial Accountability since 1999.